joeyklee/quant-humanists-2019/WEEK_02.md

     + Student 2
     + Student 3
     + Student 4
-    + Student 5
 - Case Study Highlight
 - The Value of You
-- Data Methods: data, formats, structures, and interfacing
+- Data Methods: data, formats, structures, and simple interfacing
+  - data formats / what is data?
+  - database structure
+  - APIs and REST
+  - Web forms
+  - Client to Server, Server to Client
+  - Putting it all together with Feathersjs
 - Assignment #2

 ## PRACTICE